Many common WordPress errors result in a white screen when you visit your app's URL, a problem often referred to as the "white screen of death."

 Try these tips to get your WordPress app back to normal.

-If only your public-facing site is showing the white screen but you can access the administrative area, log in to your WordPress Dashboard and deactivate all of your plugins.
+If only your public-facing site is showing the white screen, but you can access the administrative area, log into your WordPress Dashboard and deactivate all of your plugins.
 Then, reactivate them one at a time, checking your homepage with each plugin's activation.
+It's also a good idea to clear your browser cache before releading each time: How to Clear your Browser Cache

-If you cannot access your Dashboard, SFTP in to your server as your app's system user and navigate to your plugins folder:
+If you cannot access your Dashboard, SFTP in to your server as your app's system user and navigate to your plugins folder (if you are comfortable working over SSH, you can also make these changes that way.)
+In these examples, we're using Cyberduck, so your SFTP client may look different.

 Rename plugins to plugins_old.